HL7/cqf-measures/pages/measure-conformance.md

 {: #conformance-requirement-6}
 1. ELM elements with type "Retrieve" are represented using the DataRequirement type defined in FHIR
 2. The Retrieve ELM element's "dataType" value is represented by the DataRequirement's "type" attribute
-3. The Retrieve ELM element's "codes" value referencing a value set or direct reference code is represented by the DataRequirement's "codeFilter.valueSet" attribute
+3. The Retrieve ELM element's "codes" value referencing a value set or direct-reference code is represented by the DataRequirement's "codeFilter.valueSet" attribute
 4. The Retrieve ELM element's " templateId" value can be represented by the DataRequirement's "profile" attribute.
 5. For each ELM element identified in item (1) above, a dataRequirement should be included using the profile identified in item (4) that references the value set identified in item (3)